 What is sports medicine?

-At Mount Elizabeth Medical Centre, our sports medicine specialists are orthopaedic surgeons with specialized education and training focusing on the medical and therapeutic aspects of sports participation and physical activity.
+At Mount Elizabeth Medical Centre, our sports medicine specialists received specialized education and training focusing on the medical and therapeutic aspects of sports participation and physical activity.

 Our specialists at Mount Elizabeth help all patients, not just athletes.
 We treat amateur athletes, those who want better results from their exercise programs, those who have suffered injuries and are trying to regain full function, as well as those with disabilities who are trying to increase mobility and capability.

 What conditions are treated under sports medicine?